Influenza (flu)

 Transmission

 Influenza virus spreads easily from person to person.
-When an infected person coughs or sneezes, the virus can land on those close by and live on hands and surfaces for up to 24 hours [11].
+When an infected person coughs, sneezes or talks, the virus can land on those close by and live on hands and surfaces [11].
 Individuals can pick up the infection by breathing in the virus or from touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes [11].
 Crowded, enclosed environments facilitate transmission [1].

 Most healthy adults may be able to infect others from 1 day before symptoms develop and up to 5 to 7 days after becoming ill.
 Children, and some people with weakened immune systems, may pass the virus on for longer than 7 days [11].